 - Make a decision on which size coils you want

 - After making that decision, allow the hair to air dry or towel dry it

 - Use your fingers to make the coils in the size you decided.
 Take your time and work through the hair until it’s all done

 - Moisturize the coils when finished and use a coil spray to give them needed stiffness and permanence

-HOW TO CARE FOR SHORT AFRICAN AMERICAN HAIR
+HOW TO CARE FOR AFRICAN AMERICAN SHORT HAIRSTTYLES

 - Twice a month you will need to apply shampoo and natural hair conditioning products.
 This is important for keeping the hair clean and healthy.
 Over time, your hair will become stronger and longer.

 - Avoid using blowers and heat.
 When a blow dryer or other heat is used on the hair every time, it will damage the delicate African American hair.
 Use natural methods, like air drying or gentle towel drying.
 Some have found that microfiber hair towels are gentle, yet absorbent.

 - Stay healthy.
 What you take into your body will affect your hair.
 Consider drinking plenty of water and eating a proper diet so that your hair will have a healthy and strong constitution.
 Fatty food lead to useless fat deposits under the skin, and to unhealthy weight gain.
 One healthy option is an organic diet rich in nutrients and vitamins.
 Eating fruit and vegetables will keep you healthier.

 - Rest well and avoid unnecessary stress.
 Some stress is unavoidable.
 By staying relaxed and learning to live life on a daily basis, you will reduce your stress levels.
 Make sure your body gets enough sleep to provide you with optimum health.
 Sleep can help the body recuperate and restore what is taken from it through daily living.